PowerBiDevCamp/AppOwnsDataMultiTenant/Docs/Readme.md

 these steps, you will require a Microsoft 365 tenant in which you have permissions to create and manage Azure AD applications and security groups.
-You will also need Power BI Service administrator permissions to configure tenant-level settings for Power BI to give service principals to ability to access the Power BI Service API.
+You will also need Power BI Service administrator permissions to configure tenant-level settings for Power BI to enable service principals and service principal profiles with the ability to access the Power BI Service API.
 If you do not have a Microsoft 365 environment for development and testing, you can create one with free trial licenses by following the steps in [Create a Development Environment for Power BI Embedding](https://github.com/PowerBiDevCamp/Camp-Sessions/raw/master/Create%20Power%20BI%20Development%20Environment.pdf).

 To set up the **AppOwnsDataMultiTenant** application for testing, you